studiokozak/SK-Krowka/README.md

 ## Why "Krowka"?

-*Krwka* is a traditional Polish caramel candy enjoyed by generations of people.
+*Krowka* is a traditional Polish caramel candy enjoyed by generations of people.

 The plugin was named after it because it follows a similar philosophy: not to transform a mix dramatically, but to make it a little more enjoyable.